TinyCircuits/TinyCircuits-RobotZero-ASM2027/README.md

 # TinyCircuits RobotZero ASM2027
 # ASM2026 Rev3

-The design files are located under design_files/ for the TinyCircuits ASM2027 Rev 3 PCB.
-This is a processor board with several different connectors (for Motors, Servos, and Whiskers) that add a great range of customizable functionality.
+The design files are located under design_files/ for the TinyCircuits ASM2027 Rev 4 PCB, and Rev3 schematic pdf.
+This is a processor board with several different connectors (for Motors, Servos, and [Wirelings](https://tinycircuits.com/pages/wireling-overview)) that add a great range of customizable functionality.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.